 serving as our aviation coordinator.

 No. 38 to Host Annual Post Parade Party

-This annual Post Flag Day Parade Party is scheduled to include a performance by the 484th Army Band of Milwaukee.
-The event is open to the public and will begin at approximately 5:00 p.m. on Saturday, June 8, 2013, at Don Hawkins Baseball Field on the grounds of the Appleton American Legion at 3220 W. College Avenue.
+This annual Post Flag Day Parade Party will include a performance by the 484th Army Band.
+The event is open to the public and will begin at approximately 5:00 p.m. on Saturday, June 14, 2014, at Don Hawkins Baseball Field on the grounds of the Appleton American Legion at 3220 W. College Avenue.
 Free admission!
 Food and refreshments will be available at a minimal cost.
 Other groups or performances may be added as plans develop.

 The American Legion is dedicated to supporting and advocating the best interests of veterans, promoting Americanism, goodwill, and camaraderie between its members and the community.